 It’s all about the reward system of the human body and dopamine.
 When a person consumes alcohol there is a release of dopamine and the body’s reward system kicks into action.
 A person feels really confident and happy.
 Joy floats around but every ounce of this joy is just a mirage.
 It’s just the rush of dopamine doing its magic.
 Now over time, the body develops tolerance to alcohol and the body needs more and more of it, this is the tipping point and a person gets addicted to it.
 Now you know why alcohol is so addictive.
 People who start drinking early in their lives are more likely to become alcoholics than those who start at a later stage in life.

 Effect of Alcoholism on Health and Body

 Consuming alcohol is bad for health.
 There are no doubts about it.
 The effect of alcoholism on the body is serious and at times fatal.
-The most common health condition associated with alcoholism is the cirrhosis of liver.its a disease where liver due to alcohol abuse gets scarred and the damage caused is irreversible.
+The most common health condition associated with alcoholism is cirrhosis of the liver.
+It’s a disease where the liver due to alcohol abuse gets scarred and the damage caused is irreversible.
 It’s a slow death for sure.
 Liver cirrhosis kills a person slowly and over the years.
 The only treatment available is to go for a liver transplant.

 Hope you liked our blog post.
 We are a rehab concern and we feel that every person deserves a second chance.
 Should you need any kind of guidance for alcohol rehab then feel free to drop us a message.
 We will be more than glad to help you.